Sharpe's Trafalgar: Plot summary

 In 1805, Richard Sharpe is to sail to England from India aboard the East Indiaman Calliope to join the 95th Rifles.
 He is swindled after purchasing supplies for the voyage.
-After finding out, he gets not only his money back, but also helps fellow victim Royal Navy Captain Joel Chase do the same, saving Chase from great financial embarrassment.
+After finding out, he gets not only his money back, but also that of fellow victim Royal Navy Captain Joel Chase, saving Chase from the great financial embarrassment of being unable to pay a gambling debt the next day.
 Chase wants to show his gratitude, but is under orders to destroy a French 74 named the Revenant that is raiding the Indian Ocean.

 The Calliope's passengers include the lovely, young Lady Grace Hale and her much older husband, Lord William Hale.
-Sharpe is also astonished to find aboard Anthony Pohlmann, a renegade and former Maratha warlord (defeated by Arthur Wellesley in Sharpe's Triumph), traveling under a false identity – Baron von Dornberg – but sees no reason to denounce his former foe.
+Sharpe is also astonished to find aboard Anthony Pohlmann, a renegade and former Maratha warlord (defeated by Arthur Wellesley in Sharpe's Triumph), traveling under a false identity—Baron von Dornberg—but sees no reason to denounce his former foe.

 Peculiar Cromwell, captain of the Calliope, spots the jewels (looted from an Indian ruler) Sharpe has sewn into his clothing and insists that Sharpe leave them with him for safekeeping, to avoid tempting his crew.

 Sharpe becomes obsessed with Lady Grace, but his attempts to become better acquainted are unsuccessful, at first.
-However, she later questions him in private about "Dornberg"; while Cromwell and Dornberg denied knowing each other, she has observed them conversing frequently.
+However, she later questions him in private about "Dornberg"; while Cromwell and Dornberg deny knowing each other, she has observed them conversing frequently.
 Sharpe protects Dornberg as best he can.
 When Lady Grace gets up to leave, a sudden movement of the ship causes her to stumble, and Sharpe ends up with his arm around her waist.
 They eventually become secret lovers.

 Cromwell leaves the safety of a slow convoy with his fast ship.
 Lady Grace becomes worried that they are sailing near French-held Mauritius.
 She ends up spending the first of several nights with Sharpe.
 Malachi Braithwaite, Lord Hale's secretary, finds out and is angered, as he is attracted to Lady Grace too.
 Sharpe threatens to kill him if he tells anyone.

 The Revenant appears.
 Before the Calliope is captured, Sharpe hurries to retrieve his jewels from Cromwell's safe, but they are not there.
 Sharpe suspects both Cromwell and Pohlmann aided the French; both men board the Revenant.
 A prize crew starts sailing the Calliope to Mauritius.
 Later, the lieutenant in charge tries to rape Lady Grace; Sharpe goes to her rescue and kills the Frenchman in a swordfight.
-The French understand and do not punish Sharpe.
+The other Frenchmen understand and do not punish Sharpe.
 One day, another ship is spotted.
 Sharpe manages to cut the tiller ropes controlling the rudder, slowing the Calliope.
 This enables Captain Chase's Pucelle to capture the Calliope.